theupdateframework/taps/tap7.md

 The Wrapper must implement three functions.
 These are specified in detail [below](#wrapper-functions).
-In brief, the Tester will call the Wrapper's `set_up_initial_client_metadata` and `set_up_repositories` functions to assign initial trusted metadata to the client and put metadata and targets on the repository, respectively.
+In brief, the Tester will call the Wrapper's `set_up_initial_client_metadata` and `set_up_repositories` functions to assign initial trusted metadata to the client, and put metadata and targets on the repository, respectively.
 After this, the Tester will call the Wrapper's `attempt_client_update` function to perform the test itself, instructing the client to try to update.
 The Tester will judge the correctness of the result